 High fashion in times of confinement

-- They generate virtual samples of clothing, that is, their dresses do not exist, they only dress digitally, the process is that a photograph is taken from the owner within 28 days that the garment acquires and the digital equipment (which were formerly ladies putting lace and pins) “adjusts” the garment to make it look perfect.
+- They generate virtual samples of clothing, that is, their dresses do not exist, they only dress digitally, the process consists of taking a photograph of the owner within 28 days of acquiring the garment and digital equipment (which were previously ladies putting lace and pins) “adjusts” the garment to make it look perfect.
 This represents a huge savings in waste and waste.
-It is fully digital fashion that creates virtual clothing samples, rather than using physical samples, while other companies are considering this technology to minimize their impact of waste and waste.
+It is fully digital fashion that creates virtual clothing samples, rather than using physical samples, while other companies are considering this technology to minimize its impact of shrinkage and waste.

 - By reference type: Product line and / or price line.

 - By sales period: Campaign, season, dates……

-- Conversions by campaigns.
+- Conversions by campaigns

 - Attraction level home page or landing pages.